About

 Meanwhile, my wife and I dramatically cut our own greenhouse gas emissions.

-I joined groups urging
+I joined other groups urging

 political leaders to do much more,